Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

-In our case, considering the moire wave-length ($\lambda_m)~0.09 \rm{\AA}^{-1}$, the estimated on-site Coulomb repulsion energy $U~(=\frac{e^2}{4\pi\epsilon}~\frac{\lambda_m \sqrt{3}}{4 \pi})\sim 50~\rm{meV}$, which is larger than all values of $W$ in the device.
-A similar value of $U$ has been estimated in transport study on TDBG device~\cite{PhysRevB.101.125428}.
+In our case, considering the moire wave-length $4\pi/\sqrt3~\lambda_m~\sim 8~\rm{nm}$ and hBN dielectric $\epsilon_{BN}\sim 3 - 5$, the estimated on-site Coulomb repulsion energy $U~(=\frac{e^2}{4\pi\epsilon}~\frac{\lambda_m \sqrt{3}}{4 \pi})$ $\sim (40 ~- ~66) ~\rm{meV}$, which suggests $U/W \gtrsim 1$ in the device.
+Additionally, since the gate thickness of $d \approx 15$ nm is substantially larger than the moir\'e wavelength, we do not expect $U$ to be significantly affected by gate-screening.
+We note that a similar value of $U$ has been estimated in a transport study on TDBG device~\cite{PhysRevB.101.125428}.
 This dominant on-site Coulomb repulsion may raise the possibility of complex correlated states in the flat bands.
 Similarly, a larger Coulomb interaction compared to bandwidth has been established in transport measurements in gate-tuned multilayer twisted graphene systems, indicating a possible correlated insulating state~\cite{Chen2019,PhysRevB.101.125428,101126scienceabg3036}.
-In our case, we observe that the bandwidth of c1 is smaller than that of v1, favoring isolation of the conduction band and indicating broken particle-hole symmetry~\cite{PhysRevB.99.235417}.
-This smaller bandwidth of the flat bands suggests reduced screening and stronger Coulomb interactions.
-Interestingly, we also found that valence band v2 (at higher binding energy) has narrower bandwidth compared to v1, suggesting the possibility of inducing the correlated phenomena associated with this narrow band.
-The Lorentzian fits of the intensity plots at $V_G = 8~\rm{V}$ are shown in SM Fig.~S5 in Ref.~\cite{supply}.
-The intensity distribution curves confirm the flat band contains overlapping c1 and v1 bands with bandwidth $\sim 40$~meV.

-Finally, we do not observe features resembling replica flat bands in TDBG at $V_G = 8~\rm{V}$ and $V_G = 10~\rm{V}$, in contrast to hBN-unaligned magic-angle TBG~\cite{Chen2024}, where such features are associated with strong electron-phonon coupling and were observed only in TBG samples exhibting superconductivity.
-The abscence of strong electron-phonon coupling in our TDBG combined with lack of clear signatures of superconductivity in transport measurements ~\cite{liu2020tunable, Cao2020}, hint towards a conventional phonon-induced mechanism for superconductivity in moir\'e graphene.
-Thus, our work motivates further investigation of the interplay of flat-band electrons and phonons to understand the origin of superconductivity in these remarkable materials.
+In our case, at $\rm{V_G = 10~V}$, we observe that the bandwidth of c1 is smaller than that of v1, favoring isolation of the conduction band and indicating broken particle-hole symmetry, consistent with expectations from a non-zero displacement field.
+Here, a strong applied displacement field, generated due to a single-gated geometry, may lead to breaking particle--hole symmetry in the system and tend to favor the isolation of conduction flat bands over valence bands This smaller bandwidth of the flat bands suggests reduced screening and stronger Coulomb interactions.
+Interestingly, we also found that valence band v2 (at higher binding energy) has a narrower bandwidth compared to v1, suggesting flat remote valence band.
+Since the band gap between v1 and v2 is comparable to the interaction strength $U$ as estimated previously, our results also open the door to realizing multi-band correlated phases in TDBG.
+However, it does not predict whether the insulators at high filling correspond to remote band v2.
+The Lorentzian fits of the intensity plots at $V_G = 8~\rm{V}$ are shown in SM Fig.~S6 in Ref.~\cite{supply}.
+The intensity distribution curves confirm the flat band contains overlapping c1 and v1 bands with bandwidth $\sim 40\pm15$~meV.